-- If students are planning to study abroad and the February deadline to submit FAFSA has passed, financial aid may still be available.
+- If students are planning to study abroad and the March deadline to submit FAFSA has passed, financial aid may still be available.
 Contact the Office of Scholarships and Financial Aid immediately for more information.

 - The Office of Scholarships and Financial Aid requires all students to complete an Enrollment Agreement Form (see “special enrollment forms”).
 Additional forms may be required, as communicated by the Office of Scholarships and Financial Aid.

 - A Summer Financial Aid Application (available in myPack during the Spring semester) is required for summer study abroad students.

 - Financial aid packages are subject to change based on the change in program costs.